 At Higham Critchley Barrows we are experts in all methods of purchasing a property, from the traditional deposit and mortgage method, to more specialist areas like Help to Buy: Equity loans, Shared Ownership and even helping people to exercise their right to buy or acquire their council home.

-New built properties can be trickier to mortgage than a standard house and dealing with demanding developers can be daunting.
-We think that new build houses can be fantastic and we would love to guide you through understanding your budget and explaining the best way for you to buy the home of your dreams.
+Newly built properties can be trickier to mortgage than a standard house and dealing with demanding developers can be daunting.
+We think that new build houses can be fantastic, and we would love to guide you through understanding your budget and explaining the best way for you to buy the home of your dreams.

 Help to buy: Equity Loan